Approximation of bayesian Hawkes process models with Inlabru: Hawkes process log-likelihood approximation

-Each Hawkes process log-likelihood component is approximated using one surrogate Poisson model with log-likelihood given by Equation \ref{eq:22_poissonloglik} and appropriate choice of counts and exposures data.
-Table \ref{tab:2_loglikapprox} reports the approximation for each log-likelihood components with details on the surrogate Poisson model used to represent it.
-For example, for the first part (integrated background rate) is represented by a Poisson model with log-intensity $\log\Lambda_0(\mathcal X)$, this will be automatically linearised by Inlabru.
-Given that, the integrated background rate is just a quantity, and not a summation, we need only one observation to represent it with counts equal 0 and exposure equal 1.
-Table \ref{tab:2_loglikapprox} shows that to represent an Hawkes process model having observed $n$ events, we need $n(B+1) + 1$ events with $B$ number of bins in the approximation of the second component of the log-likelihood.
+Each Hawkes process log-likelihood component is approximated using one surrogate Poisson model with log-likelihood given by Equation \ref{eq:23_poissonloglik} and appropriate choice of counts and exposures data.
+Table \ref{tab:2_loglikapprox} reports the approximation for each log-likelihood component with details on the surrogate Poisson model used to represent it.
+For example, the first part (integrated background rate) is represented by a Poisson model with log-intensity $\log\Lambda_0(\mathcal X)$, this will be automatically linearised by \inlabru.
+Given that, the integrated background rate is just a scalar and not a summation, and therefore we only need one observation to represent it assuming counts equal 0 and exposures equal 1.
+Table \ref{tab:2_loglikapprox} shows that to represent a Hawkes process model having observed $n$ events, we need $1 + \sum_h (B_h) + n$ events with $B_h$ number of bins in the approximation of the expected number of induced events by observation $h$.

 Furthermore, Table \ref{tab:2_loglikapprox} lists the components that has to be provided by the user, namely the surrogate Poisson models log-intensities.
-More specifically, the user only needs to create the datasets with counts $c_i$, exposures $e_i$, and the information on the events $\mathbf x_i$ representing the different log-likelihood components; and, to provide the functions $\log\Lambda_0(\mathcal X), \log\Lambda_h(b_i),$ and, $\log\lambda(\mathbf x)$.
-The linearisation is automatically performed by Inlabru as well as the retrieving of the parameters' posterior distribution.
+More specifically, the user only needs to create the datasets with counts $c_i$, exposures $e_i$, and the information on the events $\mathbf x_i$ representing the different log-likelihood components; and, to provide the functions $\log\Lambda_0(\mathcal X), \log\Lambda_h(b_{i,h}),$ and, $\log\lambda(\mathbf x)$.
+The linearisation is automatically performed by \inlabru as well as the retrieving of the parameters' posterior distribution.
+Regarding the functions representing integrals, they do not need to be exact, a function performing numerical integration is also fine.

+We provide a step-by-step tutorial on how to implement the approximation method described above.
+The tutorial gives more details on which functions has to be provided by the user, how to construct the binning strategy, how to set different priors for the parameters, and how to pass everything to \inlabru to retrieve the posterior distribution of the parameters.
+The tutorial can be found at \url{https://github.com/Serra314/Hawkes_process_tutorials/tree/main/how_to_build_Hawkes}.